-The MNOs control the mobile telecommunication networks.
-Until basic and feature phones are replaced by smartphones and customers can access the mobile money provider directly via the Internet, the provider must negotiate access to the network and customer with the MNO.
+The MNOs control the mobile telecommunications networks.
+Until feature phones are replaced by smartphones and customers can access the mobile money provider directly via the Internet, the provider must negotiate access to the network and customer with the MNO.
 The network services required are usually unstructured supplementary service data (USSD), as discussed in section 3.4.1.
 A variety of models are used to negotiate access to these channels, and it is a key area where competition problems arise, as discussed in section 3.4.2.

 In addition to providing aggregation services at the mobile wallet end, providers are also aggregating services at the payment 'biller' end.
 Such innovation is often led by smaller companies that chase niche markets, or add particular functionalities.
-For instance, aggregators such as Kopo Kopo in Kenya, Selcom in Tanzania and Yo!
-Uganda and Pegasus in Uganda provide the technical interface to integrate multiple merchants, schools and utilities into the mobile payment system.
+For instance, aggregators such as Kopo Kopo in Kenya, Selcom in Tanzania and Pegasus and Yo!
+Uganda in Uganda provide the technical interface to integrate multiple merchants, schools and utilities into the mobile payment system.
 Their services enable the billers to track customer receivables and payments, and to better manage overdue payments, bad debts and cash flow.
-Such companies typically need access to MNO application programme interfaces (APIs) for this purpose.
-It should be noted that MNO control over who it grants such access to could affect the development of competition in this market- for example, in Uganda, MTN has restricted the number of such aggregator/integrators to five entities that it trusts with its APIs.
+Such companies typically need access to the MNO's application programme interfaces (APIs) for this purpose.
+The MNO's control over who it grants such access to affects the development of competition in this market.37

-Other mobile money providers rely on the mobile telecommunication network even if the customer's device is not the primary means of interface and if mobility is not the central feature.
-For instance, Payway in Uganda introduced kiosks where customers could purchase airtime, and expanded its offer to the ability to pay TV providers, to make electricity purchases, purchase data, and make payments for electronic ticketing.
+Other mobile money providers rely on the mobile telecommunications network even if the customer's device is not the primary means of interface and mobility is not the central feature.
+For instance, Uganda's Payway introduced kiosks where customers could purchase airtime, and expanded its offer to the ability to pay TV providers, electricity purchases, purchase data, and payments for electronic ticketing.
 Also in Uganda, EzeeMoney provides various payment services over mobile networks using point of sale (POS) devices connected to SIM cards.